Photo by Debashis RC Biswas on Unsplash

 Caffeine: Everything You Need To Know

 In the UK, approximately 98 million cups of coffee are consumed every day.
 It’s one of the most pored-over drinks on the planet, prescribing focus and performance, as well as routine and ritual.
-And with the past decade observing an uprising of a now coined ‘cafe culture’ – independents, global chains, supermarkets, petrol stations – our high streets, as well as our lifestyles, have succumbed to the gratification of a readily-accessible caffeine fix.
+And with the past decade observing an uprising of a cafe culture associated with one of speed and quantity – independents, global chains, supermarkets, petrol stations – our high streets, as well as our lifestyles, have succumbed to the gratification of a readily-accessible caffeine fix.

 But what does caffeine actually do for you?
 We know it can help wake you up and energise you, but do we know what it does to our bodies – and how much is too much?